SriramanT/qmc_master_code/README.md

 (15)		2D Minimal model of a TMD nanoribbon (Liu et al., Phys Rev B 88, 085433, 2013 ) - nsites includes orbital space, i.e. nsites=n_orbitals * n_spatial_sites.

-The Ny parameter is only meaningful for geometry options 5, 6, 8, 10, 13, and 15
+The Ny parameter is only meaningful for geometry options 5, 6, 8, 10, 13, and 15.

-To maximize the efficiency of the code, some simulation parameters must be known at compile time.
-Thus, to set them, you must edit the makefile.
-Simply open it in any text editor and change the desired parameters.

-The results of the simulation will be saved in a directory named _temp-data_ and will be deleted once you run make clean.
+The results of the simulation will be saved in a directory named _temp-data_ and will be deleted once you run _make clean_.
 To save them enter the directory _results_